craftercms/docs/source/roadmap/index.rst

 At a high-level, we're pursuing the objectives listed below in order:

+* Improve Experience Builder (XB) support for SPA (React, Vue, Angular)
 * Update all documentation to flow better and address use-cases more directly
+* Add Recycle Bin to the authoring system
 * New dashboard system and new dashboards
 * Content Modeling Tool: Modernize the content modeling tools
 * Form Engine: Rewrite the form engine
-* Improve Experience Builder (XB) support for SPA (React, Vue, Angular)
-* Add Recycle Bin to the authoring system
+* Time-travel mechanics to preview sites across time

 Recently Completed
 ------------------